 The Presidio Trust is seeking a Utilities Project Manager to join the Infrastructure Rehabilitation Team in our Park Development and Visitor Engagement Division.
 The Presidio, formerly a 1,491-acre Army base, is now a new kind of national park.
 The park offers unique recreation, hospitality, and educational opportunities, and is home to thousands of residential and non-residential tenants.
 The Infrastructure Rehabilitation team maintains the important infrastructure necessary to sustain the equivalent of a small city.

-Our ideal candidate possesses technical expertise in mechanical or electrical engineering theories, principles, concepts, standards and methods.
+Our ideal candidate possesses technical expertise in civil, mechanical or electrical engineering theories, principles, concepts, standards and methods.
 You are organized, creative, positive, and a self-starter who demonstrates sound judgment and attention to detail.

-- Manage the planning, design and construction of capital improvement projects to the Presidio of San Francisco's extensive potable water, sanitary sewer and storm drain utility infrastructure systems.
+- Manage the planning, design and construction of capital improvement projects to the Presidio of San Francisco's extensive potable water, electric, sanitary sewer and storm drain utility infrastructure systems.

 - Serve as the Contracting Officers Technical Representative on assigned utility infrastructure construction contracts.